-Due to the COVID-19 pandemic, the program had a delayed started date of October 2020.
-To date, the program has run a total of thirteen (13) times, runs at a minimum of twice a month, and has serviced a majority of the unincorporated communities within the County.
+During the period of July 2021 and April 2022, the program has run a total of twenty-two (22) times and has serviced a majority of the unincorporated communities within the County.
 The program has provided participating youth an opportunity to complete community service hours.
 Both in custody and out-of-custody youth have been referred to and completed community service hours.
-One youth in particular housed at the Juvenile Facility completed well over twenty-five (25) hours of community service.
+In total, seventeen (17) youth participated in the program during this period.